ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

-When it comes to day-to-day things, leaders aren’t dissimilar from other members of the team, however we have additional tasks and duties to perform.
+When it comes to day-to-day things, leaders aren't dissimilar from other members of the team, however we have additional tasks and duties to perform.

-We not only perform moderation tasks ourselves, but also work to facilitate and moderate internal discussions on various matters, whether it’d be ideas on improving the team, a current process, or a contentious matter within the community.
+We not only perform moderation tasks ourselves, but also work to facilitate and moderate internal discussions on various matters, whether it'd be ideas on improving the team, a current process, or a contentious matter within the community.

 We make ourselves available to every member for any issue that they might have, and are ready to talk to them and make sure their voices are heard.

-There’s a little bit of "admin work" involved as well, mostly relating to the intake and departure of team members, making sure that people aren’t completely inactive, but that’s small compared to everything else.
+There's a little bit of "admin work" involved as well, mostly relating to the intake and departure of team members, making sure that people aren't completely inactive, but that's small compared to everything else.

 At the end of day, regardless if a member is a leader or not, we are all just trying to make sure the game is safe for everyone, actively host and participate in community projects and events, and deeply care for this game and its community.
 The leaders are just there to make sure everything is running smoothly in every way possible.